 Power architecture designs for space applications have historically lagged behind the commercial world due to the complexity of designing radiation-hardened integrated circuits (ICs).
 Today, the situation is changing rapidly.
 Developments in 5G technology are fueling the need for more bandwidth and global Internet coverage, pushing many countries to launch higher volumes of satellites into space, while increased functionality and protection demands are driving the need for specialized space-grade power ICs that come in small packages and offer greater integration.
-As designers opt for more complex ICs for their space-grade power-management projects, here are four key trends to watch in 2020.
+As designers opt for more complex ICs for their space-grade power-management projects, here are four key trends to keep your eye on.

 1. Higher power density in satellite payloads.